dr-spaceman/start-game-options/README.md

 ### Documentation

 API documentation is compiled from doctrine annotation within the API controller files.
-To compile: `composer compile-apidoc && npm run compile-apidoc`
+To compile: `composer compile-apidoc`

 ## Authors